kishieel/hackathon-kosciuszkon-2025/README.md

-# 🌿 ? – Environmental Awareness & Action App
+# 🌿 Leaflit – Environmental Awareness & Action App

-**?** is a mobile app built with React Native + Expo to promote environmental awareness and encourage sustainable habits through learning, journaling, and real-world engagement.
+**Leaflit** is a mobile app built with React Native + Expo to promote environmental awareness and encourage sustainable habits through learning, journaling, and real-world engagement.
 Designed for students and eco-conscious users, the app gamifies good behavior with points and rewards.

 ---